dominikhaid/scratchpad/readme.md

-# ScratchPad for all kinds of stuff.
+# ScratchPad

 ## Description

-Some old stuff merged together.
-This will be our place to scratch things.
-Recommended tools Nvim with our setup and [Codi](https://github.com/metakirby5/codi.vim).
+Different samples files for various types of programming languages, to play arounnd with.